![]() Q1

 Asia Pacific Fiber Cement

-In Australia, net sales from the Australian business are expected to improve, tracking in line with expected
+In Australia, net sales from the Australian business are expected to improve,

-growth in the detached housing market and an expected positive movement in the repair and remodel
+expected positive movement in the repair and remodel market

 The